alanta/Kontent.Statiq/README.md

 ## Filtering content

-If you need to filter out the the input document s from Kontent, it is possible to specify the query of your request using `WithQuery(IQueryParameter[])` method.
+If you need to filter out the the input document s from Kontent, it is possible to specify the query of your request using `WithQuery(IQueryParameter[])` builder method.

 Let's say, you just want first three latest articles that have the Title element set and you want to load only a subset of.